Should I switch my current DNS resolver?

 - If you are self-hosting web services (e.g. web and email), it is recommended to run your own DNS resolver.
 While not necessary, this will help prevent interruptions to your services.

-- While there is no worry about the DNS server keeping logs (you are running it, after all), there still is the possibility of your ISP and/or other entities sniffing your DNS lookups and keeping a log that way.
+- While there is no worry about the DNS resolver keeping logs (you are running it, after all), there still is the possibility of your ISP and/or other entities sniffing your DNS lookups and keeping a log that way.
 This is because DNS is inherently insecure (not encrypted).

 - Unbound runs on FreeBSD, OpenBSD, NetBSD, MacOS, Linux and Microsoft Windows.